stfxecutables/model_variance/drafts/details.md

 each repeat yields 10 accuracies.
 The range of these 10 accuracies pairs is a single value, the "Accuracy Range", and the 10 values gives us a distribution on the accuracy ranges.
-These distributions are depicted in the figures below, and have a number advantages over the gross summaries above, in that they consider within-repeat correlations and effects.
+These distributions are depicted in the figures below, and have a number of advantages over the gross summaries above, in that they consider within-repeat correlations and effects.

 ![Repeat Accuracy range distributions](anneal_acc_ranges__violin.png)